Fujifilm X-Pro1 vs Olympus E-PL7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-Pro1 and Olympus PEN E-PL7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-PL7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-Pro1 does not offer wifi capability.
+In contrast, the X-Pro1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the E-PL7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.